AlisonAO/punk-api-project/README.md

 The API calls are restricted to calling up to a maximum of 20 IDs at one time.
 This project only calls a maximum of 2 random IDs at one time.

 In order to use the OpenWeatherMap API you will need an API key.
 In order to recieve one, you will have to sign up for an account [here](https://home.openweathermap.org/users/sign_up).
-Place this key in a `yml` file and replace the filename in the `weather_object.rb` file, `token = YAML.load_file('FILENAME')`

 This key is appened to the end of the URL request.
+Place the key in a `yml` file and replace the filename in the `weather_object.rb` file, `token = YAML.load_file('FILENAME')` with what you've called your `yml` file.
+This will allow you to access the data in the api.

 ## Getting Started